DavidSanSan110/ConditionalDeploy/README.md

 *Selective deployment time: 1m 19s*

-The second image shows the deployment of the web application service only.
-The deployment process took 1 minute and 19 seconds to complete.
+The second image shows the **deployment of the web application service only**.
+The deployment process took **1 minute and 19 seconds** to complete.
 The selective deployment of the web application service was significantly faster than the full deployment, taking only 1 minute and 19 seconds to complete.
 This is a 5.5x improvement in deployment time compared to the full deployment and the web app is the largest service in the project, so for other services, the improvement in deployment time would be even greater.

 ## Optimized Conditional Deployment

-The project implements targeted conditional deployment strategies through GitHub Actions workflows, optimizing the deployment process by executing specific workflows based on changes made within the repository.
+The project implements targeted **conditional deployment** strategies through GitHub Actions workflows, **optimizing** the deployment process by executing specific workflows based on changes made within the repository.

-When changes are made solely in a specific service directory, such as `project-web-app/`, only the corresponding workflow, in this case, the "Build Web App Workflow," is triggered.
-Consequently, the workflow selectively handles tasks pertinent to that service, such as checking out the updated code, removing and redeploying the container associated with the web application service.
+When changes are made solely in a **specific service directory**, such as `project-web-app/`, only the corresponding workflow, in this case, the "Build Web App Workflow," is triggered.
+Consequently, the workflow **selectively** handles tasks pertinent to that service, such as checking out the updated code, removing and redeploying the container associated with the web application service.

-This tailored approach to deployment minimizes unnecessary actions by focusing deployment efforts solely on the affected service.
-As a result, significant improvements in deployment times are achieved.
-Reducing the deployment scope to only the affected service avoids the need to rebuild or redeploy unrelated services, contributing to faster and more efficient deployment processes.
+This tailored approach to deployment **minimizes unnecessary actions** by focusing deployment efforts solely on the affected service.
+As a result, significant improvements in deployment times are achieved. **Reducing the deployment scope** to only the affected service avoids the need to rebuild or redeploy unrelated services, contributing to faster and more efficient deployment processes.

 By leveraging conditional deployment workflows, this optimized deployment strategy ensures a streamlined and expedited deployment experience, minimizing downtime and enhancing development efficiency.